 If you want to lose excess pounds, consider following a regular food-based diet instead of water fasting.

-Some doctors believe water fasting is just as safe as regular fasting if done properly.
+Some doctors believe water fasting is as safe as regular fasting if done properly.

 Water fasting is not a good way to lose weight.
 Although it can help you shed excess fluids, it will not cause you to lose fat.
 Instead, your body will break down glycogen stores and lean muscle mass to keep your brain functioning properly.
 This means that when you start eating again after water fast, you’re likely to gain weight in the long run because of all the extra calories consumed during this period.

-Additionally, many doctors believe water fasting is just as safe as regular fasting as long as it’s done properly: whoever says otherwise should probably do more research before making their claims!
+Additionally, many doctors believe water fasting is just as safe as regular fasting as long as it’s done properly.
+Whoever says otherwise should probably do more research before making their claims!
 Water fasters should monitor themselves closely for signs of dehydration or electrolyte imbalances (nausea/vomiting), loss of lean muscle mass (weakness), and weight gain over time.

 Diets like water fasting to lose weight may cause people to gain weight in the long run